-Perennial ryegrass seed, although usually more expensive, is worth the price.
-It’s the same as annual ryegrass seed in the sense that it provides immediate green color within 5–7 days of planting, provides a reduction in weed pressure as the grass competes with weeds for space in the soil, protects vulnerable grass with more shade coverage and assists in erosion control.
+Perennial ryegrass, although usually more expensive, is worth the price.
+It’s the same as annual ryegrass in the sense that it provides immediate green color within 5–7 days of planting, provides a reduction in weed pressure as the grass competes with weeds for space in the soil, protects vulnerable grass with more shade coverage and assists in erosion control.
 They key difference is that perennial ryegrass provides these features for a long-term duration.
 Annual ryegrass is more temporary as its life span lasts for a year.
-Perennial ryegrass is also slightly more disease resistant that annual ryegrass seed.
+Perennial ryegrass is also slightly more disease resistant that annual ryegrass.

-Perennial ryegrass seed has a few disadvantages compared to annual ryegrass seed.
-As previously mentioned, you will be spending more money purchasing perennial than you would with annual ryegrass seed.
+Perennial ryegrass has a few disadvantages compared to annual ryegrass.
+As previously mentioned, you will be spending more money purchasing perennial than you would with annual ryegrass.
 Generally speaking, it is less cold tolerant and less shade tolerant than annual ryegrass.
-However, when compared to one another, annual and perennial ryegrass seed have about the same wear tolerance.
+However, when compared to one another, annual and perennial ryegrass have about the same wear tolerance.

 The Best Perennial Ryegrass Seed

 If you’ve made the decision to install perennial seed, there are a couple of options you can pull from.
 Be sure to think about how much seed you’ll need based on the square footage of the area you want to cover.
 Next, try to find the amount of seed you need for a decent price.

 One popular homeowner choice is Barenbrug’s Turf Star Ryegrass Seed.
 Turf Star Ryegrass Seed is a superior quality perennial ryegrass blend ideal for home applications in cool to temperate climates.
 Turf Star Ryegrass features a dark green color with strong genetics and mechanical purity.
 This is a variety that is fast to germinate and has strong traffic tolerance.